jonathanlamar/coding-interview/system_design/general_notes.md

    - Solidify requirements and make reasonable assumptions about traffic/volume.
      This allows you to do back of the envelope calculations to establish limits.
+   - Once we have finalized requirements, it is a good idea to define the API.
+   - Define the DB schema and identify whether it is read-heavy, write-heavy, or both.
+Knowing the schema also helps determine the database type that will be required, e.g., is relational important, or can we use key-value store or something.
 2. Propose a high level design and get buy-in.
    - Try to collaborate with the interviewer.
 This is not only good because it helps her evaluate you as a coworker, but you can also get early feedback